innocellence/New-Corporate-Site/_whitepaper/2016-10-25-5-patient-education-mistakes-to-avoid.md

 Otherwise, pharmas risk missing their target audiences by not adapting their content and distribution channels to meet the needs of local audiences.

-**What do you think is the biggest challenge pharmas face in creating effective patient education materials?
-Share your thoughts with us by commenting below!**
+**What do you think is the biggest challenge pharmas face in creating effective patient education materials?**

-Image Credit: Pixabay